Last Updated on March 1, 2026 by Emily Hopkins

 If you plan to move, it’s worth considering when to sell your assets back home.
 Timing it right can help you save on taxes and keep more of your money.
 Here’s what to keep in mind:

-• Selling property or investments could mean paying capital gains tax in your home country.
-But if you sell before officially becoming a tax resident in Portugal, you might get better tax rates or even avoid some taxes altogether.
+- Selling property or investments may trigger capital gains tax in your home country.
+However, if you complete the sale before officially becoming a tax resident in Portugal, you could benefit from lower tax rates or even avoid certain taxes.

-• Some countries have tax-free limits on capital gains or other income.
-If you sell before you move and stay within those limits, you could reduce or even skip the tax bill.
+- Many countries offer tax-free thresholds on capital gains or other income.
+By selling before you relocate and staying within these limits, you may reduce or even eliminate your tax liability.

 Long story short: a little planning now can save you a lot later!